Marie-Louise Paris: Personal life

 Paris learned to fly in a Caudron at Guyancourt aerodrome.
 She designed a prototype private plane which she displayed at an aviation show in 1936.
-She died at school on 28 April 1969 of diabetes.
+She died of diabetes in her home at the school on 28 April 1969.

 Legacy

-One of the buildings of the EPF School of Engineering bears her name and there is a statue of her on the school campus.
-In Grenoble there is a tram station which was renamed Marie-Louise Paris on 2 September 2019.
+One of the buildings of the current EPF School of Engineering bears her name and there is a statue of her on the school campus.
+In Grenoble, a tram station which was renamed Marie-Louise Paris on 2 September 2019.

+In 2026, Marie-Louise Paris was announced as one of 72 historical women in STEM whose names were proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was conceived by a student and tour guide named Bernard Rigaud and the list was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.